MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Modules.md

 new PowerShell commands or other resources, and publish them as modules that users can install as needed.

-Modules can be written in C# as compiled .NET assemblies, known as native modules, or in plain PowerShell, known as script modules.
+You can write modules in C# as compiled .NET assemblies, known as native modules, or in plain PowerShell, known as script modules.
 This topic explains how to use PowerShell modules.
 For information about how to create PowerShell modules, see [Writing a PowerShell Module][02].

 > [!NOTE]